ceciliestadekristensen/P9-ML-Pipeline/README.md

-# Machine Learning Prediction Model (P9 Project)
+# Machine Learning Prediction Model

-A sequence-based machine learning system for intelligent data entry support in PLM systems.
+A sequence-based machine learning system developed to support intelligent data entry in PLM environments.

+---

 ## Overview

-This project was developed in collaboration with Bluestar PLM and focuses on automating data entry in engineering systems.
+This project was developed in collaboration with Bluestar PLM and focuses on how machine learning can support more efficient data entry in engineering-related systems.

-The system predicts relevant values based on existing data, reducing manual input and improving efficiency.
+The system predicts relevant values based on existing patterns in historical data, with the goal of reducing manual input and improving workflow efficiency.

+Because the project was developed in collaboration with an external company, the repository focuses on methodology, system structure and development approach rather than the full production implementation.

+---

 ## Problem Context

-Engineering systems often require large amounts of manual data entry.
-This project explores how machine learning can assist by identifying patterns in existing data and predicting relevant inputs.
+Engineering and PLM systems often require large amounts of manual and repetitive data entry.

+This project explores how a machine learning-based solution can identify patterns in existing data and generate context-aware suggestions for the next relevant input.

+---

-## Use Case
+## Project Goal

-The system was designed to:
+The goal of the system was to:

-* Suggest relevant values based on previous inputs
+- Suggest relevant values based on previous inputs
-* Reduce manual data entry
+- Reduce manual work in engineering systems
-* Improve efficiency for engineers
+- Improve efficiency through data-driven recommendations
+- Demonstrate how machine learning can support practical business workflows

+---

-## Technologies
+## My Contribution

-* Python
-* XGBoost
-* Pandas & NumPy
-* Data preprocessing & feature engineering
+In this group project, I contributed to several core parts of the system.

+### Data Preparation and Processing
+- Worked on preprocessing and structuring the data
+- Implemented label encoding for categorical variables
+- Supported feature preparation for model input

+### Machine Learning Pipeline
+- Contributed to the development of the prediction pipeline
+- Worked with XGBoost integration
+- Helped structure the sequence-based recommendation logic

+### Communication and Visualization
+- Contributed to visualization of results
+- Helped communicate findings and system value in a way that was understandable for external stakeholders

+---

 ## Machine Learning Pipeline

-The system follows a structured pipeline:
+The project followed a structured pipeline:

 1. Data loading and filtering
 2. Data preprocessing
-3. Label encoding of categorical variables
+3. Label encoding
 4. Feature transformation
 5. Model training using XGBoost
 6. Prediction and recommendation

-The final step uses sequence-based logic to recommend the next most relevant input.

-## Model Approach

-The system uses a sequence-based prediction approach to recommend the next relevant input based on previous selections.
+The final step uses sequence-based logic to recommend the next most relevant value based on previous selections.

-This acts as a sequence-based suggestion engine for next-step prediction, enabling more intelligent and context-aware recommendations.

-## Development Process

-The project was developed using an iterative approach with continuous feedback from an external company.
+---

-## My Contribution
+## Technologies

-I contributed to key parts of the system, including:

-* Implementation of label encoding
-* Development of the machine learning pipeline
+* Python
-* Integration of the XGBoost model
+* XGBoost
+* Pandas
+* NumPy
-* Data processing and preparation
+* Data preprocessing
-* Visualization and communication of results
+* Feature engineering

+---

 ## Pipeline & System Overview